midairlogn/Gemini_WebUI_ML/README.md

 ## Preparation : Gemini's API key

-To replicate the project in local host you must obtain a gemini api key from the follwing website [here](https://ai.google.dev/) and include them in the .env as shown in the .env-example.
+To replicate the project in local host you must obtain a gemini api key from the follwing website [here](https://ai.google.dev/) and include them in the `.env` as shown in the `.env-example` .

 And make sure that Gemini is supported in your region .